rorychatt/Ivy-Framework/Ivy.Docs.Shared/Docs/01_Onboarding/01_GettingStarted/01_Introduction.md

 ## Why Ivy Exists

+The Ivy Framework is a comprehensive solution for building internal business applications.
+The framework targets scenarios where rapid development, maintainability, and integration with existing enterprise systems are prioritized.

 We created Ivy to solve common frustrations with modern web development:

 ### Cost & Speed Optimization